Synyster Gates

-Brian Elwin Haner Jr. (born July 7, 1981), better known by his stage name Synyster Gates or simply Syn, is an American guitarist, best known for being the lead guitarist and backing vocalist of heavy metal band Avenged Sevenfold.
+Brian Elwin Haner Jr. (born July 7, 1981), better known by his stage name Synyster Gates or simply Syn, is an American guitarist, best known as the lead guitarist of heavy metal band Avenged Sevenfold.
 He ranks No. 9 on Guitar World's best metal guitarists of all time.
 Gates was voted as Best Metal Guitarist in the World by Total Guitar in 2016 and once again in 2017.

 Early life

 Synyster Gates is the son of musician, author, and comedian Brian Haner Sr., known as Papa Gates, who worked with Sam the Sham's band in the 1970s and has done session work for Avenged Sevenfold.
 Gates studied at the Musicians Institute in Los Angeles, California, as part of the Guitar Institute of Music program, studying jazz and classical guitar.
-Gates is of Spanish and German ancestry.

 Career

 Avenged Sevenfold

 Gates was featured on the EP Warmness on the Soul, which contains select songs from the first album as well as his new version of "To End the Rapture".
 His name on the EP was written as "Synyster Gaytes".

-On the Avenged Sevenfold DVD All Excess, Gates claimed that his name was created on a drunken drive through the park with The Rev.

 Gates was voted Sexiest Male in the 2008 Kerrang!
 Readers Poll.
 In 2010, Guitar World listed him as one of the 30 greatest shredders of all time.
 They described him as being able to perform finger-twisting licks, acrobatic sweeps, devilish chromatics and towering dual-harmonies.
 Gates was chosen as one of Guitar Hero's 50 fastest guitarists.
 On Guitar World's 2010 Readers Poll, Gates was chosen Snappiest Dresser and the Best Metal Guitarist.
 Rock One Magazine's 2010 Readers Poll voted Gates the No. 3 best musician in the industry.
 On April 20, 2011, Gates won the Revolver Golden God award for Best Guitarist along with bandmate Zacky Vengeance.
 Avenged Sevenfold picked up numerous other awards and delivered the headlining performance of the night.

 In the special edition of Revolver magazine that was released the same day as the Nightmare album, Gates stated that he originally started out writing the song "So Far Away" in honor of his grandfather.
 However, the song is now primarily about his former bandmate, best friend and previous drummer of Avenged Sevenfold, The Rev, who died on December 28, 2009.